-During fiscal 2022, the members of the Company and none of whom, other than Mr. Matteson, has ever served as an officer of the Company.
-During fiscal 2022, none of our executive officers served as a director or member of the compensation committee (or other committee serving an equivalent function) of any other entity whose executive officers served on our Compensation Committee or on the Board.
+During fiscal 2023, the members of the Compensation Committee were Messrs.
+Fleming, Matteson and Shaffer, none of whom was, during the fiscal year, an officer or employee of the Company and none of whom, other than Mr. Matteson, has ever served as an officer of the Company.
+During fiscal 2023, none of our executive officers served on our Compensation Committee or other committee serving an equivalent function) of any other entity whose executive officers served on our Compensation Committee or on the Board.

 The following is a summary of certain relationships and transactions involving members of our Compensation Committee requiring disclosure under Item 404 of Regulation S-K. Transactions involving SunTx and its affiliates may be attributed to Messrs.
-Fleming, Jennings and Matteson as a result of their status as directors and officers of SunTx.

 - We are a party to a management services agreement with SunTx Capital Management, an affiliate of SunTx.
 Pursuant to the agreement, SunTx Capital Management provides management services to us, including with respect to financing, business strategies and business development.
-For these management services, we paid SunTx Capital Management approximately \$1.5 million during the fiscal year ended September 30, 2022.
-The management services agreement expires on October 1, 2023. - We are a party to a registration rights agreement (the "Registration Rights Agreement") with certain related parties, including, among others, SunTx Fulcrum Fund and SunTx Fulcrum Dutch Fund (collectively, together with the other parties to the Registration Rights Agreement, the "RRA Holders").
-Pursuant to the Registration Rights Agreement, we are required to register under the Securities Act of 1933 (the "Securities Act") shares of our common stock owned by such RRA Holders where the Securities owned the securities and the registration common stock owned by such RRA Holders where the securities are required to register under the Securities may demand that we register at least 50% of the aggregate number of Registrable Securities owned by such requesting RRA Holders.
-We are not obligated to file a registration statement pursuant to these demand provisions on more than two occasions on Form S-1.
-However, the RRA Holders are entitled to make an unlimited number of demands for registration on Form S-3, subject to the limitation that the Company will not be obligated to file more than one registration on Form S-3 in response to a registration demand.
-The RRA Holders have "pigespacked" registration rights as well any time, we propose to register an offering of our securities, either for our account of or the account of our demands are careful to a four securities, either for our account of or the account of our securities, either for our account of our heads are account of our securities, either for our account of our beauties, either for our account of our hea - We have entered into indemnification agreements with each of our current directors and executive officers.
+For these management services, we paid SunTx Capital Management approximately \$1.5 million during the fiscal year ended September 30, 2023.
+The management services agreement expires on October 1, 2028. - We have entered into indemnification agreements with each of our current directors and executive officers.
 We anticipate that future directors and executive officers will enter into indemnification arrangements with us in substantially similar form.
-The indemnification agreements generally provide, among other things, that we will indemnify and hold harmless each person subject to such agreement (each, an "indemnifee") to the fullest extent permitted by applicable law from a degainst all expenses, losses, damages, judgments, fines and other specified costs that may result or arise in connection with such indemnifice serving in his or her capacity as a director or executive officer of the Company or serving at our direction as a director as a director, officer, employee or agent of another entity.
-These agreements further provide that, upon an indemnifice's request and subject to certain conditions, we will advance expenses to the indemnification agreements, an indemnife is presumed to be entitled to indemnification, and we have the burden of proving otherwise.
-The indemnification agreements also provide that, to the extent that we maintain an insurance policy providing liability insurance for directors, officers, employees, agents or fiduciaries of the Company's form of indemnification agreements, which previously has been filed with the SEC. - N. Nelson Fleming, IV, the son of Ned N. Fleming, III, the Executive Chairman of our Board and Managing Partner of SunTx, serves as our Vice President of Strategy and Business Development.
-During the fiscal year ended September 30, 2022, we paid Nelson Fleming approximately \$334,000 in cash compensation and approximately \$355,000 in benefits and granted equity awards with an aggregate grant date fair market value of approximately \$252,000, representing total compensation of approximately \$621,000 paid to Nelson Fleming during fiscal 2022 in connection with his employment.
+The indemnification agreements generally provide, among other things, that we will indemnify and hold harmless each person subject to such agreement (each, an "indemnitee") to the fullest extent permitted by applicable law from a against all expenses, losses, damages, judgments, fines and other specified costs that may result or arise in connection with such indemnitice serving in his or her capacity as a director or executive officer of the Company or serving at our direction as a director, officer, employee or agent of another entity.
+These agreements further provide that, upon an indemnitee's request and subject to certain conditions, we will advance expenses to the indemnification agreements, an indemnite is presumed to be entitled to indemnification, and we have the burden of proving otherwise.
+The indemnification agreements also provide that, to the extent that we maintain an insurance policy providing liability insurance for directors, officers, employees, agents or fiduciaries of the Company, indemnitees shall be covered by such policy to the maximum extent of the available coverage.
+The foregoing is only a brief description of the indemnification agreements, does not purport to be complete and is qualified in its entirety by reference to the Company's form of indemnification agreement, which previously has been filed with the SEC.